nutanix/karbon-platform-services/how_to/data_sources/mqtt/client_samples/python2.7/README.md

 receive the published message back.

 ### Prerequisites
-* A Nutanix edge with an IP address onboarded to Xi IoT
+* A Nutanix edge with an IP address onboarded to Karbon Platform Services
-* X509 certificates generated using Xi IoT
+* X509 certificates generated using Karbon Platform Services
 * Python 2.7.10
 * pip 10.0.1 (python 2.7)
 * paho-mqtt.
 Install it for python 2.7.10 using the following command: